Papers should be submitted to the editorial office electronically, i.e. by the Editorial System, at the address: www.editorialsystem.com/fpn.

 Aims and scope of the journal

-Pharmacotherapy in Psychiatry and Neurology / Farmakoterapia w Psychiatrii i Neurologii is a quarterly journal that carries scientific and educational papers related in broad sense to the clinical and experimental neuropsychopharmacology.
+Pharmacotherapy in Psychiatry and Neurology / Farmakoterapia w Psychiatrii i Neurologii is a half-yearly journal that carries scientific and educational papers related in broad sense to the clinical and experimental neuropsychopharmacology.
 The journal is addressed to all those interested in the latest developments and research in this area, i.e. psychiatrists, neurologists, pharmacologists, psychologists, and representatives of other related disciplines.
 The papers in Polish or English language may be submitted to the journal.

 The journal is particularly focused on the following topics: